Sourdough Pizza “a taglio” Style

 I know you own a pizza stone.
 If you absolutely have to use it, go for it.

 But here’s the truth about pizza stones: They are a great trivet.
 Or for roasting a chicken.
-For making great pizza at home use a cast iron pan instead.
+But when it comes to making great pizza at home a iron pan is much better.

 The second advantage of a cast iron pan is the shape.
 The flared sides reflect heat directly on your crust (a.k.a cornicione).
 Your flat pizza stone doesn’t.